Testing Best Practice Under Pricing Pressure

 Outcome:

-Red Analytics engineered a custom model that linked game modes across formats while introducing a separate parameter for the value of format itself.
-This stabilized the output and aligned the insights with how players experience content – and how strategy teams make monetization decisions.
+The analysis was restructured to link game modes across formats while estimating the value of monetization format separately.
+This stabilized the output and produced preference estimates that aligned with how players experience content and how strategy teams evaluate monetization trade-offs.

 Unlocking Portfolio Pricing